 How did this happen?

 It's not yet clear how diesel got into the unleaded fuel supply at the HF Sinclair terminal in Henderson.
-State officials are still investigating.
+State officials are still investigating, and OPS is considering appropriate enforcement mechanisms available in current OPS rules and regulations.

 Denver7 is committed to making a difference in our community by standing up for what's right, listening, lending a helping hand and following through on promises.
 See that work in action, in the videos above.